a4vgx7b2M/gaggiuino-esp32-loader/README.md

 # Gaggia ESP32S3 Bootloader and Partition Table
-Gaggiuino is a modification to a popular coffee machine (Gaggia Classic) which adds multiple improvements over the original machine (https://github.com/Zer0-bit/gaggiuino)
+[Gaggiuino](https://gaggiuino.github.io/) is "a community-driven project to add high-end features to Gaggia Classic espresso machines"

 The previous major software version (Gen2) was released under a CC-BY-NC license with all source code available.
-The most recent release (Gen3) is still released under a CC-BY-NC 4.0 license but switched to a distrubution model where only the update binaries are available, and requires purchase of the hardware from an official supplier who will pre-flash the bootloader, partition table, and Gaggiuino software (with flash encryption enabled).
-The officially released hardware utilises the easily available ESP32-S3 smart display, the ESP32-8048S043 (you need to buy the IPS capacitive touch 800*480 version)
+The most recent release (Gen3) is still released under a CC-BY-NC 4.0 license, but switched to a distrubution model where only the update binaries are available.
+You are required to purchase of the hardware from an official supplier who will pre-flash the bootloader, partition table, and Gaggiuino software (with flash encryption enabled).
+The officially released hardware utilises the easily available ESP32-S3 smart display, the ESP32-8048S043.
+There is also a "headless" version which runs on an ESP-32-S3-WROOM-1 mounted on a custom PCB.

-This software allows you to build a compatible bootloader and partition table, meaning you will be able to run the Gen3 software on any ESP32-8048S043 you are able to source (and theoretically on any ESP32-S3 N16R8)
+The only thing preventing you from running the Gaggiuino Gen3 software on an ESP32-S3 purchased from a third party is the pre-flashed bootloader and partition table.
+This project gives the information and files required to build a compatible bootloader and partition table, allowing this software to be successfully run on any compatible device.
+(Please note if you are purchasing an ESP32-8048S043, you need to buy the IPS capacitive touch 800*480 version.
+If you are purchasing an ESP-32-S3 then you need the N16R8 version)

 ## Disclaimer
 I do not own the Gaggiuino project and am not affiliated with it in any capacity.
 The official Gaggiuino GitHub is linked above.
 This project was simply out of interest and a desire to avoid purchasing from the official suppliers.
 This project is released in a non-commercial capacity and complies with the Gaggiuino CC-BY-NC 4.0 license

 ## Bootloader
 The official Gaggiuino Gen3 bootloader has flash encryption enabled but not secure boot.
-A simple bootloader without flash encryption enabled functions perfectly with the current software release version (v.0e28389)
+If a generic bootloader is built, this will allow loading of the publicly available binaries

 ## Partition layout
-Detailed information about the ESP-32 partition scheme is available elsewhere.
-The below partition table allows booting of the officially released binaries and OTA updating of these binaries
+Detailed information about the overall ESP-32 partition scheme is available elsewhere.
+With respect to Gaggiuino specifically, the ui-embedded.bin is flashed to the ota_0 (or ota_1) partition, which runs the main software.
+The webdata partition holds a littlefs filesystem containing the data for the embedded webserver.
+The below partition table (included in the attached .csv file) allows booting of the officially released binaries and at present also allows OTA updates via the built in updater

 |Name|Type|SubType|Offset|Size|Flags|
 |----|----|-------|------|----|-----|